Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/ETL/index.md

 ![images](../../images/ETL.jpeg)

-The CaRROT ETL process runs via a Command Line Interface, installed with the carrot-cdm package.
+The Carrot ETL process runs via a Command Line Interface, installed with the carrot-cdm package.

-In the context of the CaRROT workflow {++ETL++} stands for (and means):
+In the context of the Carrot workflow {++ETL++} stands for (and means):

 * {++Extract++}: input data is extracted into `.csv` format and (optionally) pseudonymised
 * {++Transform++}: a CDM model is created and processed, given the extracted data and a [`json` transformation rules file](Rules.md) which tells the software how to map (transform) the data.